Alexandra Dock engine shed (Hull)

-Alexandra Dock engine shed (Hull) was an engine shed located in Kingston upon Hull, Yorkshire, England and was opened by the Hull Barnsley and West Riding Junction Railway and Dock Company (HBR) in July 1885.
+Alexandra Dock engine shed (Hull) was an engine shed located in Kingston upon Hull, Yorkshire, England and was opened by the Hull and Barnsley Railway in July 1885.
 The shed was closed by British Railways in October 1963 although the site remained in use as a stabling point and signing on point for drivers until rail traffic ceased to the dock in 1982.

 Early days (1885-1922)

 The Hull Barnsley and West Riding Junction Railway and Dock Company (HBR) was primarily a coal railway and Alexandra Dock was its gateway for exporting it.
 Opened on 16 July 1885 rail traffic started on 20 July 1885 although presumably the shed was at least partially operative before then.
 The initial allocation to the shed consisted of 12 0-6-0T engines and these were supplemented by six smaller 0-4-0T engines better suited to the sharp curves in the dock area.
 All of these locomotives spent most of their working lives in the dock area with occasional visits to Springhead where the HBR's works and a larger locomotive shed were located.
 At Springhead heavier maintenance and repairs were carried out.

 In 1905 the Hull Barnsley and West Riding Junction Railway and Dock Company officially changed its name to the shorter Hull and Barnsley Railway.

 The shed was a wooden building with two tracks and about half the allocation could be stabled under cover.
 The shed was never improved in any way.
 By 1913 this structure was considered beyond repair but the intervention of the First World War saw the shed reprieved.
 In 1922 the HBR was absorbed by the North Eastern Railway and the 22 HBR shunters were scrapped and replaced by an allocation of NER locomotives consisting of: